18F/civil-rights-complaints/README.md

 | -------- | -------- | -------- |
 | Prep + Kickoff | Interviews + Research + Stakeholder Workshops | Synthesis & Final Presentation |

-**During this research-focused phase, 18F will provide DOJ with the following:**
+**During this research-focused phase, 18F will provide the Civil Rights Division with the following:**

 - Clear problem definition via a collaboratively evolved problem statement;
 - A prioritized roadmap of the actions DOJ should take next to address this problem.
 The prioritization of this roadmap should take into account the organizational priorities, potential impact, and feasibility of the recommendations;